Skip to main content

 --

-.
+An inner class is a nested class that is not explicitly or implicitly declared static.
 Inner classes may not declare static initializers (8.7) or member interfaces.
 Inner classes may not declare static members, unless they are compile-time constant fields (15.28).

 Java programming language allows you to use nested classes: a class inside another class.
 For example: